stianloader/Starloader/README.md

 or similar.
 However Java 11+ needs to be used.
 If you are a linux (or any in fact) user, then you should use AdoptopenJDK

+over your vendor JDK.
+Many vendor JDKs are known to not work

+with libGDX, one of galimulator's main libraries.

 ## Licensing and redistributing